What is 1.74825 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 174825 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 174825 are: 1 3 5 7 9 15 21 25 27 35 37 45 63 75 105 111 135 175 185 189 225 259 315 333 525 555 675 777 925 945 999 1295 1575 1665 2331 2775 3885 4725 4995 6475 6993 8325 11655 19425 24975 34965 58275 174825